AMIS-Services/online-meetups-introduction-of-kafka/lab2-programmatic-consume-and-produce/readme.md

 This is as good a time as any to open file *produce.js* again and interpret what it does.

-* compose configuration (primarily Kafka Broker endpoints)
+* compose configuration (primarily a decision between a local Kafka cluster or a CloudKarafka cluster and the definition of the Kafka Broker endpoints )
 * create a Producer (based on the configuration)
 * prepare the Producer (with event handlers to respond)
 * connect the Producer
 * generate and produce events (Feel free to change the contents of the generated messages)
 * disconnect the producer

-Before you can run the producer application, make sure that the KAFKA_BROKERS configuration in *configure.js* is correct for your environment - and that the KAFKA_TOPIC refers to a topic that already exists on your Kafka Cluster.
+Before you can run the producer application, make sure that the configuration in file *configure.js* is correct for your environment.

+Open the file *config.js*.
+If you are running with a local Kafka Cluster, then focus on *localConfig*.
+Ensure that the value of property *metadata.broker.list* corresponds with your local Kafka environment.
+If instead you work against a CloudKarafka environment, there is a little bit more to do:
+* set I_AM_USING_CLOUD_KARAFKA to true
+* set property *metadata.broker.list* to the Servers for your CloudKarafka instance; these are found under Connection Details on the Instance Details Page in the CloudKarafka website
+* set properties *sasl.username* and *sasl.password* to the correct values - that you can find in the same location as the Server endpoints

+In both cases - local Kafka platform or CloudKarafka environment - make sure that the constant *topic* has the right value.
+For local environments you probably do not have to change the value -but for CloudKarafka you just as probably have to modify to align with the name of the topic on your CloudKarafka instance.

+Note: the remainder of this instructions will use the name *test-topic* for the Kafka Topic.
+If you work on CloudKarafka or have used a different name for a local topic, please substitute the name that applies to your environment whenever *test-topic* is mentioned.

 When these conditions ar met - and `npm install` is done installing the required node modules, it is time to produce some messages to the topic.